mauroservienti/milestone.github.io/_posts/2019-04-03-turn-on-the-motors.md

 #### HTTP Requests handling

 ASP.Net Core handles HTTP requests through a pipeline, "elements" in the handling pipeline are called middleware.
-Middleware can be passthrough, when they intercept the request and then pass it to the next in the pipeline or can be terminator as they will terminate the incoming request handling and are responsible to start the response.
+Middleware can be passthrough, when they intercept the request and then pass it to the next middleware in the pipeline; or they can be terminator as they will terminate the incoming request handling and are responsible to start the response.

 > Basically there can be only 1 terminator in a pipeline.
 For example in in `Mvc` we could consider `Controllers` to be terminators.
 It's not that simple, but you probably get the point.
 >